 MOD EUR/XXA28/23

 4.2.6 An administration, or one16 acting on behalf of a group of named administrations, intending to make a modification to the Region 2 feeder-link Plan shall send to the Bureau, not earlier than eight years but preferably not later than two years before the date on which the assignment is to be brought into use, the relevant information listed in Appendix 4.
-Modifications to that Plan shall lapse if the assignment is not brought into use within eight years after the date of receipt by the Bureau of the relevant complete information17.
+Modifications to that Plan shall lapse if the assignment is not brought into useADD 16bis within eight years after the date of receipt by the Bureau of the relevant complete information17.
 A request for a modification that has not been included in that Plan within eight years after the date of receipt by the Bureau of the relevant complete information17 shall also lapse.

 ADD EUR/XXA28/24